FSAP Post-doctoral Fellowship

 - Two (2) hours of weekly individual supervision by a psychologist

-- Twenty (20) hours of didactic training in advanced clinical interviewing, brief psychotherapy models, substance abuse assessment and intervention and employee assistance practice
+- Weekly didactic training in advanced clinical interviewing and diagnosis, brief psychotherapy models, substance abuse assessment and intervention and employee assistance practice

 - Two (2) hour weekly case conference